Kludex/rsort/README.md

   Sort requirements with ease!

 Options:
-  --files TEXT          Requirements file to be sorted --check               Only check if needs to be sorted  [default: False] --diff                Only changes to be made  [default: False] --version
+  --files TEXT  Requirements file to be sorted.
+  --check       Only check if needs to be sorted.  [default: False] --diff        Only changes to be made.  [default: False] --version     Show rsort version.
-  --install-completion  Install completion for the current shell.
-  --show-completion     Show completion for the current shell, to copy it or
-                        customize the installation.

   --help        Show this message and exit.
 ```

 # TODO